syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 ### Enable/Disable context menu of DocumentTabItems

 One or more `DocumentTabItems` can be closed using Document TabItem ContextMenu.
 This ContextMenu can be enabled/disabled through `ShowDocumentTabItemContextMenu` property.
-By default, its value is true, to disable this functionality change the property value to false.
+By default, `ShowDocumentTabItemContextMenu` value is true.
+This functionality can be disabled by setting its value as false.

 {% tabs %}